A NOTE ABOUT THIS TRANSCRIPT

 I think we better cut it off there.
 Our time is gone, we’ve gone too long.
 So sorry about making everybody wait.
 We’ll do this again and thank you for..well, you guys, I was going as fast as I can, sorry for keeping you, When the people start fleeing, I know it’s time to quit.
 Let’s have a Word of prayer and we’ll let you go.

 Father, thank You for good conversation tonight, good fellowship around Your truth and all these sort of various issues that are in our hearts, all come back to the fact that we want to submit ourselves to Your Word and it gives us answers…it gives us answers.
 We can know the truth and we thank You for that.
 Bless these precious people and apply the truth to their hearts and use them, Lord, for the advance of Your name.
-We pray for the sake of Christ and everyone said, “Amen.”
+And we pray for the sake of Christ, and everyone said, “Amen.”
 Good night and thank you.

 This article is also available and sold as a booklet.